Las Vegas Spas: Why Gamble When You Can Relax?

 The next morning, after breakfast, I headed to the Canyon Ranch Spa for my appointment.
 I was given a locker in which to stash my street clothes.
-Then I wrapped myself in a plush robe and a slipped on a pair of sandals to wear about the spa.
+Then I wrapped myself in a plush robe and a slipped on a pair of sandals to wear to the spa.

 The women’s locker room was more than I imagined.
 It was spotless and decluttered.
 Gentle sounds of a bubbling brook piped in overhead.
-Beyond the lockers were private showers plus sink space with lotions, deodorants and hair dryers.
+Beyond the lockers were private showers plus sink space with lotions, deodorants, and hair dryers.

 As soon as I saw the lounge, I wished I’d arrived sooner.
 The lighting was soft.
-The walls, carpet and furniture were various shades of chocolate, ivory and teal.
+The walls, carpet, and furniture were various shades of chocolate, ivory, and teal.
 Pitchers of cucumber water stood ready and magazines were spread throughout the space, just waiting for someone to come along and flip their pages.